lsblakk/pystar/docs/webapp.rst

 [:ref:`answer <webapp_answers_the_right_framework>`]

-Part XX Views (Mockups!)
+Part XX Mockups, Views, and URLs
 ===================================================================

-We have all these polls in our database.
-However, no one can see them, because we never made any web pages that ``render`` the polls into HTML.
+Eventually, we will have polls in our database.
+To make th

 Let's change that with Django views.